Intramural Fibroids: Treatment, Types & Symptoms

 These fibroids develop on the back wall of the uterus, potentially causing back pain, discomfort during bowel movements, or pressure on the spine or nerves due to their position close to the intestines and spine.

-- Severe cramping
+- Severe cramping during menstruation.

-- Frequent urination
+- Frequent urination or difficulty emptying the bladder.

 - Constipation or discomfort during bowel movements.